 "The promotion path is not as clear for women as it is for men.
-So the frustration may come in from there," she said.
+So the frustration may come in from there."

-MEF's Farid, who is also the chief people officer at MBSB Bank, said there is a disconnect between the labour participation rate and the high number of female degree-holders.
+Farid, who is also the chief people officer at MBSB Bank, said there is a disconnect between the labour participation rate and the high number of female degree-holders.

-"It demonstrates that it is a talent that we have not optimised," he said, adding that it was crucial for Malaysia to fully utilise its untapped talents to achieve greater economic success as it heads towards an ageing nation.
+"It demonstrates that it is a talent that we have not optimised," he said, adding that it is crucial for Malaysia to fully utilise its untapped talents to achieve greater economic success as it heads towards an ageing nation.

-To do so, he said employers needed to create a structure for women to reach top leadership positions by providing them a developmental platform for mentoring and coaching through targets.
+To do so, he said, employers need to create a structure for women to reach top leadership positions by providing them a developmental platform for mentoring and coaching through targets.